Amanda has been in the legal field for over 20 years and is now the principal of Skene Lawyers.

 - that since the orders were made, exceptional circumstances relating to the care, welfare and development of a child where the child or applicant will suffer hardship if the order is not set aside or varied; or

 - a proceeds of crime order having been made against the parties’ property or directly against a party.

 Enforcement of Property Orders

 The most efficient order to enforce orders is to anticipate that there will be a requirement to enforce orders.
 Failing this, a party can apply to the Court for enforcement orders if the other party fails to comply with an order.

 Disclaimer: The above information is not to be taken as advice as each matter is unique to its own set of circumstances.
 We highly recommend that you seek legal advice before you commence any action regarding your matter.

-For clarification, please contact us on 0431 336 999 or firstname.lastname@example.org for a free 15 minute consultation.
+For clarification, please contact us on 0431 336 999 or firstname.lastname@example.org for an appointment.